-My name is Jen and I am a Transactional Analysis Counsellor.
+My name is Jen and I am a Certified Transactional Analyst Psychotherapist.

 I have specialist training and qualification in working with people affected by sexual abuse and rape.